selemondev/marquee/README.md

 # Marquee <br> 🌬️

-> A beautiful marquee component for Vue.
+> A beautiful marquee component for Vue ✨.

 </div>